mercicle/entropiq/README.md

 We hope EntropiQ will become a community effort to build a no-code cloud platform for designing and running large-scale simulations of many-body quantum mechanical systems using Tensor Networks.

+The community version and demos will be available at https://entropiq.tech/ shortly 🚀.

 ## EntropiQ Components

 <p align="center">